 I have always believed that as long as we understand why we emulate a particular behaviour, there’s no reason why we can’t change that behaviour.
 We may not be able to change our circumstances completely, but managing small changes within our own remit, would be the way to go.

 I’m not convinced that living behind a façade is the right place for any of us to stay.
 Just think how much of life we’d miss.
-I believe we must take control before our life takes control of us.
+We must take control of our life before our life takes control of us.